halfc2/7400-Series-Logic-IC-Analyzer-for-Arduino-Atmega328p/README.md

 String printState        // will contain the relevant code to your display of choice String printICType       // e.g. "7408 - AND" or "MIXED / BAD" or "INSERT IC" String printLogicType[4] // "OK" or "BAD" for each of the four gates

+## Additional Notes
+This code is old and has not been properly crosschecked with the original prototype, but i still decided to upload it for archiving.
+I do hope you know what you are doing and make sense of it.